libp2p/js-libp2p/examples/delegated-routing/README.md

 various Peer Discovery modules and see the impact it has on your Peer count.

 ## Prerequisite
-**NOTE**: This example is currently dependent on a clone of the [delegated routing support branch of go-ipfs](https://github.com/ipfs/go-ipfs/pull/4595).

 ## Running this example

 1. Install IPFS locally if you dont already have it.
-[Install Guide](https://docs.ipfs.io/introduction/install/)
+[Install Guide](https://docs.ipfs.io/introduction/install/).
-2. Run the IPFS daemon: `ipfs daemon`
+1. Run the IPFS daemon: `ipfs daemon`.
-3. The daemon will output a line about its API address, like `API server listening on /ip4/127.0.0.1/tcp/8080`
+1. The daemon will output a line about its API address, like `API server listening on /ip4/127.0.0.1/tcp/8080`.
+1. In another window, while the daemon is running, Configure the IPFS Gateway to support delegate routing `ipfs config Gateway.APICommands --json '["dht/findprovs", "dht/findpeer", "refs", "swarm/connect"]'`.
-4. In another window output the addresses of the node: `ipfs id`.
-Make note of the websocket address, it will contain `/ws/` in the address.
+1. In the same window, output the addresses of the node: `ipfs id`.
+Make note of the websocket address, it will contain `/ws` in the address, like `/ip4/127.0.0.1/tcp/8081/ws`.
-5. In `./src/libp2p-bundle.js` check if the host and port of your node are correct, according to the previous step.
+1. In `./src/libp2p-bundle.js` check if the host and port of your node are correct, according to the previous step.
 If they are different, replace them.
-6. In `./src/App.js` replace `BootstrapNode` with your nodes Websocket address from step 4.
+1. In `./src/App.js` replace `BootstrapNode` with your nodes Websocket address from step 3. **Also**, in `./src/App.js` set BootstrapNodeID to your nodes id, which is displayed when running `ipfs id` in the `ID` property.
-7. Start this example:
+1. Start this example:

 ```sh
 npm install